imagitama/derail-valley-random-events/README.md

 Create a JSON file under `Dependencies/Obstacles` and define all of your obstacle parameters.

-In Unity create any number of prefabs and place them in an [AssetBundle](https://docs.unity3d.com/6000.3/Documentation/Manual/AssetBundlesIntro.html).
-The mod will randomly pick one.
+In Unity create any number of prefabs and place them in an [AssetBundle](https://docs.unity3d.com/6000.3/Documentation/Manual/AssetBundlesIntro.html) inside `Dependencies/AssetBundles`.
+The mod will randomly pick a prefab.

+That should be it.
+If the player is in the correct biome and the conditions are met, your custom obstacle will be emitted.
+You can test it using the panel.

 ### Exploding